muhpuc40/PhpMailer_smtp/README.md

 The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD, and macOS platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP client allows email sending on all platforms without needing a local mail server.
 Be aware though, that the `mail()` function should be avoided when possible; it's both faster and [safer](https://exploitbox.io/paper/Pwning-PHP-Mail-Function-For-Fun-And-RCE.html) to use SMTP to localhost.

 ## Legacy versions
 PHPMailer 5.2 (which is compatible with PHP 5.0 — 7.0) is no longer supported, even for security updates.
-You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).
+You will find the latest version of 5.2 in the [5.2-stable branch].
 If you're using PHP 5.5 or later (which you should be), switch to the 6.x releases.

 ## A Simple Example